docsforadobe/after-effects-plugin-guide/docs/effect-ui-events/tips-and-tricks.rst

 On macOS, the foreground and background colors are not set to white and black when custom UI draw events are sent.

-This is by design; you don’t have to change the background color when you’re drawing directly into our context.
+This is by design; you don't have to change the background color when you're drawing directly into our context.

 ----